Best Affordable Places to Live in Alaska in 2025

 Photo credit: iStock/andyKRAKOVSKI

-Young adults who want to make a name for themselves in Alaska without the high prices of Anchorage should consider Fairbanks.
-There’s plenty to do in the city for young people, and the median age is 28.2.
-Job opportunities abound; some of the largest employers include the University of Alaska, Doyon (a large Native corporation), Fairbanks Memorial Hospital, and authorGEN, a tech company focused on distance learning.
+Young adults may want to consider putting down roots in Fairbanks.
+There’s plenty to do in the city for young people, and the median age is 28.6.
+Job opportunities abound; some of the largest employers include the University of Alaska and Doyon (a large Native corporation), Fairbanks Memorial Hospital.

 Recommended: Refinance Your Mortgage and Save

 Fairbanks itself is a great city for young adults, but those who want to be a little farther out from the downtown area can settle down in Badger.
-The median age here is 32.9, and young adults can find plenty of work in healthcare, construction, public administration, mining, oil and gas, and more.
+The median age here is 34.7, and young adults can find plenty of work in health care, construction, public administration, mining, oil and gas, and more.

 Population: 19,031